RENCI-NRIG/x-cite/theme2/SF100/linux-commandline-scripting.md

 The `info` program runs a text-based documentation browser.
 You can move the cursor using tab or arrow keys, and use enter key to follow the links.
-A lot of the essential software on Linux is made by [GNU project][gnu], and info is their choice of documenting software.
+A lot of the essential software on Linux, including `bash`, is made by [GNU project][gnu], and info is their choice of documenting software.

 [gnu]: http://gnu.org/